sanjay-code-debug/complete_adobe_commerce_guide/README.md

 - End to End Question :
      <details><summary><b>info: </b></summary>

-            - explain attribute creation by Patch and it respectice table (patch_list, eav_attribute)
+            - Explain attribute creation by Patch and it respectice table (patch_list, eav_attribute)

-            - when placing order what all table involved
+            - When placing order what all table involved

-            - when do add to cart --- where the billing information will going to store
+            - When do add to cart --- where the billing information will going to store

-            -
+            - What is Index : - Explain in db_schema.xml (how actually helps to - in performance)

     </details>

 - Practical Question :